chinthakadarshana1/stingray/doc/ARCHITECTURE.md

 - ✅ Validate input
 - ✅ Save entities to database
 - ✅ Save events to outbox table
-- ✅ Consume events from Kafka
+- ✅ Consume events from Kafka (with Polly resilience) ⭐
+- ✅ Process events via MediatR handlers ⭐
+- ✅ Automatic retry with exponential backoff ⭐
+- ✅ Scoped service resolution for handlers ⭐
 - ❌ Does NOT publish to Kafka directly

 ### OutboxProcessor ⭐